Logo

 netsnmp_register_handler()

-netsnmp_handler_registration * netsnmp_handler_registration_dup ( netsnmp_handler_registration reginfo )
+netsnmp_handler_registration * netsnmp_handler_registration_dup ( netsnmp_handler_registration reginfo)

-duplicates the handler registration object
+handleris the handler registration object to be duplicated

-void netsnmp_handler_registration_free ( netsnmp_handler_registration reginfo )
+void netsnmp_handler_registration_free ( netsnmp_handler_registration reginfo)

 int netsnmp_inject_handler ( netsnmp_handler_registration reginfo,